OulanB/nw-41/README.md

 # nw-41
-HP 41 emulator for numworks with Omega (external app)
+HP 41 emulator for numworks with Omega 1.20 as external app

 - full HP41CX emulated
 - save state when leave (HOME) in a 8KB variable